eyvmal/BrannTicketCounter/README.md

 # BrannTicketCounter
-This python script can NOT buy you tickets.
+This python script will NOT help buy you tickets.
-It's made for scraping information about ticket sales.
+It's made for getting information about ticket sales and posting it to Twitter.

 # Installation
-To set it up you have to add your own keys and tokens for the Twitter account to be used in the twitter.py file.
+To set it up you'll have to add your own keys and tokens if you want it to create Twitter posts.

 I have it set up to automatically read and use matching keys in a .env file.
 If you want to do the same, follow these steps: